Building Trust in a Negotiation

-What are rational and deliberate mechanisms for building trust in a negotiation?
+What are methods for building trust in a negotiation?

 Two primary approaches exist for establishing trust in a negotiation: